 Definition Of Psychotherapy

-Coping with loss, grief
+Coping with loss or change; grief

 Substance use disorders*

 *Please contact the SAMHSA helpline at 1-(800)-662-4357 if you or someone else in your life is struggling with a substance use disorder or might be.